navicore/plano-rs/README.md

 # plano-rs

-A Rust-based analytics sync and query server using Apache Arrow and gRPC.
+A Rust-based analytics sync and query server using Apache Arrow, Parquet, Datafusion, and gRPC.

-# UNDER CONSTRUCTION

-# UNDER CONSTRUCTION

-# UNDER CONSTRUCTION

-setup / install via:
+setup dev env and install via:

+on mac:
 ``
-brew install protobuf duckdb postgres
+brew install protobuf duckdb postgres git clone <this repo>
+cd <this repo>
+cargo build --release --workspace see target/release/
 ``

 Run postgres